 The best defense against getting security camera video thrown out as insufficient evidence is to make sure your security camera system always have the time stamp displayed and recording.
 You also want to make sure your system corrects itself for daylight savings time twice a year and you should check to see if you have the ability to update the time on your system remotely from your smartphone, tablet or computer.
 Finally, make sure your surveillance cameras show high definition video and color to make sure there is no excuse why your video can’t stand on its own as evidence in court.

-HD 1080p Security Camera System with a self-correcting time stamp, 90 color corrections per second and multiple zoom-in features from any mobile phone or tablet while viewing the security cameras live or during playback.
+Use a Smart Security Camera System with a self-correcting time stamp, 4K options, 90 color corrections per second and multiple zoom-in features from any mobile phone or tablet while viewing the security cameras live or during playback.